Glossary of Common Terms Found in Marijuana, Cannabis Science, and the Study of Cannabinoids

 Medical assistance or an area of medicine specializing in children.

-Cannabinoids that occur naturally in the cannabis plant.
+Cannabinoids occur naturally in the cannabis plant.
 There are hundreds of different types of phytocannabinoids (144 according to the last count by Dr. Lumir Hanus), of which the main two are THC and CBD.
-Cannabinol (CBN), cannabigerol (CBG), tettrahydrocannabivarin (THCV) and cannabichromene (CBC) are other examples.
+Cannabinol (CBN), cannabigerol (CBG), tetrahydrocannabivarin (THCV), and cannabichromene (CBC) are other examples.
 THC’s and CBD’s acidic counterparts, CBDA and THCA, are also cannabinoids.

-A method by which to smoke cannabis, with a hollow cylinder and two holes – a chamber that can contain cannabis and be lit and a smaller hole at the other end to smoke from.
-Usually made out of wood, metal or glass
+A method of smoking cannabis with a hollow cylinder and two holes – a chamber that can contain cannabis and be lit and a smaller hole at the other end to smoke from.
+Usually made out of wood, metal, or glass.